Ace17/SNES_Joypad_Test_Rom/README.md

 # SNES_Joypad_Test_Rom
-This a simple SNES Joypad test rom source code, to test if your controllers are correctly configured.
+Use this simple SNES Joypad test rom to check if your controllers are correctly configured.
 The code is made with Optixx's SNES SDK, forked by Ace17.

 The ROM compiles as follows: